akai-z/project-pet/README.md

 Due to the hackathon's short/limited time,
 we decided that by the end of it, the demo should meet the following points:
-* Research and decide the framework and libraries to use in the project.
+* Research and decide the framework and/or libraries to use in the project.
 * Decide the initial structure of the game engine.
 * Work on basic implementation of some of the game mechanics and functionalities for the demo.
 * The battle system would initially be [turn-based](https://en.wikipedia.org/wiki/Turns,_rounds_and_time-keeping_systems_in_games#Turn-based),